mercadolibre/mobile-dependencies_whitelist/README.md

-MercadoLibre Android Library Publisher Plugins for Gradle
+MercadoLibre Gradle Android Plugins for Gradle
 ==============================

 ## What is this?
-This project includes two Gradle plugins to make the Android library developer's life easier:
+This project includes three Gradle plugins to make the Android library developer's life easier:

 1. aar-publisher
 2. jar-publisher
+3. base

+## What do the aar-publisher / jar-publisher plugins do for us?

-These plugins add new tasks to the Gradle build script that applies them.
+These plugins add new tasks to the Gradle build script that applies them (except the base plugin).
 The goal of these tasks is to publish Android libraries to Maven repositories, but running some other important tasks before:

 1. Generate JAR containing source code per each Android variant.
 2. Generate HTMLs with all the related Javadoc per each Android variant.